 But this is just part of the problem.

-You also start to aim toward the wrong things – wrong values.
+You also start to aim toward the wrong things – have wrong personal values.1

 Instead of trying to build a stable home built upon honesty, generosity, and hard work.
 You knowingly or not transfer your urgers to obtain material possessions to your kids.